MicrosoftDocs/microsoft-style-guide/styleguide/grammar/prepositions.md

 ## Placement in the sentence

-It’s OK to end a sentence with a preposition when it improves readability.
+It's OK to end a sentence with a preposition when it improves readability.
+**Examples**
+Use a different instrumentation key for each environment that your application runs in.
+Specify which event hub you want to send the data to.